A self-guided tour of Lafayette Cemetery #1

 New Orleans Home for Incurables tomb: The New Orleans Home for Incurables was established in 1891 by an all-female board of directors to provide compassionate services for handicapped and disabled residents of New Orleans.
 The board continued to operate the Home (and continued to be an all-female board) until the facility was sold to the State of Louisiana in 1979.
 When the state announced plans to close the home in 2011, displacing 85 residents and costing 135 employees their jobs, the board re-convened and leased the facility and operates it today as Hainkel Home.
 Sometimes people lived in the Home for Incurables for their entire lives, and were laid to rest in this large coping tomb.

 Facing the Incurables tomb, turn right and continue the direction you were going.
 Turn left at the next opening (there will be a cast-iron fence around the D.R.
 Godwin tomb on your right).
-Notice the eternal flame motif in the fence – another funerary symbol – and the small statue of a weeping woman in front of you.
+The eternal flame motif in the fence is another funerary symbol.
+Walking with the iron fence on your right, there will be a small statue of a weeping woman in front of you.
 The urn and image of a weeping woman have both been funerary symbols since ancient times, and this statue was at one time on top of the F. Zimmerman tomb next to it.
 She fell off the tomb in the 1990s and landed in her current spot.
+Walk toward the weeping woman, then turn left in front of her.

 Turn left at the weeping woman and proceed toward the main (tree-lined) aisle.
 You will pass the Naffe tomb on the left.
 22 year-old Joseph J. Naffe Jr. was killed in World War II and rests here with his family.